SergeyKrasnozhon/ExhibitionChallenge/README.md

 As a general time guide, the challenge was completed by us in 3 hours, bonus points one extra hour.
 You have all the time you need to complete the challenge at your leisure.

-Submit your solution as a pull request or contact us via: http://interactive.acoustiguide.com
+Don't publish your solution on Github.
+For any questions, contact us via: http://interactive.acoustiguide.com

 ## Layout